 The following example illustrates reasonable behavior for the local host and for hosts on directly connected networks.
-This behavior is similar to that of the address sort in BIND Version 4.
 Responses sent to queries from the local host favor any of the directly connected networks.
 Responses sent to queries from any other hosts on a directly connected network prefer addresses on that same network.
 Responses to other queries are not sorted.